AckeeCZ/anko-constraint-layout/README.md

     // added views here won't have generated ids

     generateIds = true
-    // added views here will once again have generated ids, unless id has been assigned during their creation }
+    // added views here will once again have generated ids, unless an id has been assigned during their creation }
 ```

 Also, do NOT change ids of views after they have been added to the ConstraintLayout.
 ConstrainLayout
 internally stores references to its views via views' id when they have been added.
 Changing view's id
 and referencing it through its new id will not work and the view will most likely not even get displayed.

+## Managing multiple Constraint Sets
+TODO

 ## Sample